Khakai/khakai.github.io/content/posts/boardlight/index.md

 ## MACHINE INFO

-> **[Boardlight](https://app.hackthebox.com/machines/603)** is an easy Linux machine on the Offsec Proving Grounds.
-The challenge involves leveraging a Local File Inclusion (LFI) vulnerability in a web application to obtain user credentials.
-These credentials are then used to gain access to the target system.
-Privilege escalation is achieved by exploiting the nice command to gain root access.
+> **[Boardlight](https://app.hackthebox.com/machines/603)** is an easy Linux machine on HTB which involves initial enumeration of web services, exploiting a known vulnerability in Dolibarr, and escalating privileges through an exploit targeting Enlightenment desktop.

 ## ENUMERATION
 Nmap scan of target